shawnbrown/datatest/docs/how-to/nan-values.rst

 set, or mapping of differences:

 .. code-block:: python
-    :emphasize-lines: 7-8
+    :emphasize-lines: 8

     from datatest import validate, accepted, Extra, Missing from math import nan

     data = [5, 6, float('nan')]
     requirement = {5, 6, 7}

     known_issues = accepted([Missing(7), Extra(nan)])

     with known_issues:
         validate(data, requirement)

 .. note::

-    The :data:`math.nan` value is new in Python 3.5.
+    The :py:data:`math.nan` value is new in Python 3.5.
 NaN values can also be created in any Python version with the :py:class:`float` constructor ``float('nan')``.